Tureks Plumbing Services Blog: Posts Tagged ‘bathroom plumbing’

 Placement of bathroom accessories

 How high should you place towel bars, robe hooks and other accessories?
+Proper lighting placement and thoughtful vanity design are essential for enhancing both the functionality and style of your bathroom.
 Broadly speaking, the towel bar should be about four feet high, the medicine cabinet about five and half feet high, and the toilet paper holder should be around six inches away from the toilet.

 Leave room for accessories